Sir Geoffrey Peren Building

 Massey University's Sir Geoffrey Peren Building, or Old Main Building as it was previously known, is located on the Manawatū campus of the university.

 At the time of its completion the building was known as the Agricultural Science Building, often shortened to Science Building.
 It was also referred to as the Main Building, and later as the Old Main Building.
-In 2010, it was renamed in honor of Sir Geoffrey Peren, the first principal of the university's forerunner, Massey Agricultural College.
+In 2010, it was renamed in honour of Sir Geoffrey Peren, the first principal of the university's forerunner, Massey Agricultural College.